Hangover Treatment That Actually Works (and What Doesn't)

-You've tried the greasy breakfast.
-You've chugged coffee.
-You've searched "hangover cure that actually works" from your couch while swearing you'll never drink again.
+You have tried the greasy breakfast.
+You have chugged coffee.
+You have searched "hangover treatment" from your couch while swearing you will never drink again.
 Most of the advice out there is recycled nonsense that either does nothing or makes things worse.

 What actually causes a hangover